-Novice Intermediate Advanced Expert Punctual in reporting to work, attending meetings and observing deadlines 0 0 0 13 (100%) Practices company ethics and values 0 0 0 13 (100%) Courteous and respectful to colleagues 0 0 2 (16%) 11 (84%) Performs duties and interacts well with others in a professional manner 0 0 3 (23%) 10 (77%)
+Novice Intermediate Advanced Expert Punctual in reporting to work, attending meetings and observing deadlines 0 0 2 9 Practices company ethics and values 0 1 3 7 Courteous and respectful to colleagues 0 0 0 11 Performs duties and interacts well with others in a professional manner 0 0 1 10

 None.
-Overall student performance greatly exceeded the prescribed criteria.
+Overall student performance greatly exceeded the prescribed criteria with the exception of one student in the intermediate category of one sub-category.